 If paying by check, please include check along with the registration form.
 Please write the name of the person/people you are paying for in the memo line of the check.
 Call to pay by credit card.

-Mail completed registration forms to:
+Mail completed registration forms and payment to:

 12025 Turkey Road